JochenFM/Milestone_2/README.md

 * The wireframes for this project were drawn up with [Balsamiq](https://balsamiq.com/)

 * The Syne mono font is drawn from [Google Font](https://fonts.google.com/).

+* [Coolors](https://coolors.co/) to generate the color palette used across this project.

 * The Favicons have been created with [Favicon](https://favicon.io/).